 This is a strength of J.K.
 Rowling's writing, at being able to realize such vivid, varied characters.
 If you look at the Dark Arts professors alone, they're such a diverse, quirky (and in one case, incredibly loathsome) bunch.
 And they all manage to have a hidden layer to them as well.
 Quirrel was a meek and seemingly kind man who turned out to have an evil wizard living on the back of his head, Lupin turned out to be a werewolf, etc.

 Mad-Eye manages to be both menacing and endearing at the same time.
 I don't want to give too much away for those who haven't seen the film or read the book, but he's another great character and a solid addition to the story.

-I don't want to nitpick over every single thing that was either changed or left out of the books, as I appreciate the films for what they are, and I do think they have a magic all of their own.
+I don't want to nitpick over everything that was either changed or left out of the books, as I appreciate the films for what they are.
 Still, if there's one thing I wish they had included in the film, it's the full version of the hedge maze, the final Triwizard task.
 It was more elaborate in the book, with dangerous critters running about, and even a Sphinx that Harry runs into at one point who presents him with a riddle.
 That would've been cool to see.

 This is the first Harry Potter film not scored by John Williams.
 Patrick Doyle takes the reigns for this one.
 His score has a distinctly different flavour from John's, but it's a great listen as well.

 Funny, exciting, charming, dramatic, intense, magical, and ultimately heartbreaking, Goblet of Fire is yet another fine installment in the series.
 Whole-heartedly recommended.